gaisameer/Permission-limiting-telegram-bot/README.md

 This bot aims to be a simple counter bot to keep a track of no.of messages a user sends each day and restrict the user if he is a non-paid user& do nothing if he is a paid user in a group chat.

-It is currently online on http://t.me/SalesMngr_bot add the bot to your supergroup, give it admin privilages& type in `/start`..
+It is currently online on http://t.me/SalesMngr_bot .
+- To make use of the bot, add the bot to your supergroup, give it admin privilages& type in `/start` (not right now tho)

 ## Installation